-30 Apr Coffee Offers Green Bay and Northwest Wisconsin Employees Another Health Benefit
+30 Apr Coffee Offers Green Bay and Northeast Wisconsin Employees Another Health Benefit

-Coffee’s reputation keeps getting better as scientists learn more about it.
+The reputation of coffee keeps getting better as scientists learn more about it.
 A recent study by Dr. Donald Weaver, Senior Scientist and Research Director of the Krembil Brain Institute examined how compounds in coffee might help the brain fight Alzheimer’s disease and Parkinson’s disease.

 During their research, they inspected coffee extract samples to understand, which proteins, if any, slowed the misfolding process of two proteins believed to be involved in Alzheimer’s disease and one protein involved in Parkinson’s disease.